Just for Judges - Military Pension Division: The New Frozen Benefit Rule

 Congress Overrides State Rules for Dividing Military Retired Pay

 Q: What’s the new development in division of military retired pay?

 A: The National Defense Authorization Act for Fiscal Year 2017 (NDAA 17) contained a major revision of how military pension division orders are written.
 Instead of allowing the states to decide how to divide military retired pay and what formula or methodology to use, Congress imposed a single uniform method of pension division on all the states.

 Q: What states will be affected?

 A: Forty or more states require the use of the “time rule” to divide a defined benefit plan (explained below).
-However, all states – as of December 23, 2016, the date the law was enacted – will have to use this new method for dividing a military pension if the divorce was granted after that date and – at the time of divorce – the member was not receiving retired pay.
+However, as of December 23, 2016 (the date the law was enacted), all states will have to use this new method for dividing a military pension if the divorce was granted after that date and – at the time of divorce – the member was not receiving retired pay.

 Q: Who will be affected?

 A: The new “frozen benefit rule” in NDAA 17 doesn’t apply to everyone.
 Its primary impact will be on the servicemember (SM) who goes through property division while still serving in the uniformed services.
 That means the Army, Navy, Air Force, Marine Corps and Coast Guard, plus the commissioned corps of the Public Health Service and the National Oceanic and Atmospheric Administration.
 It will also apply to those who are in the National Guard and Reserves and are still drilling.
 It has no impact on those who obtain a divorce and property division after retirement.